Department for the treatment of urogenital tumors

-Solid practical experience of the attending professionals, their past academic and practical specialization in oncology of urogenital system are helping to our patients overcome problems associated with the diseases of urogenital system, to keep quality of their life and provide follow-up observation.
+Solid practical experience of the attending professionals, their past academic and practical specialization in oncology of urogenital system are helping to the patients overcome problems associated with the diseases of urogenital system, to keep quality of their life and provide follow-up observation.

 Prostate cancer is the most common cancer among males in the Western World and is the second leading cause of male mortality.

 1500 to 2000 new cases of prostate cancer are recorded annually In Israel.
-Thanks to modern diagnostic techniques and continuously improved treatment used in our Department, the number of deaths from the prostate cancer is significantly reduced.
+Thanks to modern diagnostic techniques and continuously improved treatment used in the Department, the number of deaths from the prostate cancer is significantly reduced.

 A huge role in this positive statistics is improved methods for the early diagnosis.